relliky/HA_Composite_Card_Lib/README.md

 1. download it repo using zip and uncompress it
 2. install python in your system
 3. edit and run my_cards.py
-4. a yaml file called my_cards.yaml will be generated
+4. a yaml file called my_cards.yaml will be generated in the same directory of my_cards.py